PCollinx/PCollinx/README.md

 - 👋 Hi, I’m @PCollinx
-- 👀 I’m interested in python and machine learning
+- 👀 I’m interested in Javascript, python and machine learning
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on python and machine learning projects
 - 📫 reach me on twitter @PaulCollizo